Why Hypnosis Is Now A Part Of My Morning Routine

 “In hypnosis, your conscious mind becomes very receptive to positive suggestions.
 Especially when those suggestions are tied to a goal you already know you want to achieve.”

-Back in December, while listening to a podcast between two white women with whom I had nothing in common with outside of entrepreneurship, my ears perked when one of them mentioned that listening to a guided hypnosis at night while she slept aided in her success.
+Back in December, while listening to a podcast between two women I randomly found while browsing Apple podcasts, my ears perked when one of them mentioned that listening to a guided hypnosis at night while she slept aided in her success.
 The other woman, a mom of four, expressed that she wished she could try it but with a husband and a newborn at home, she wouldn’t feel comfortable being in a trance state for a lengthy period of time.

 I was fascinated.